Lord Clifden: Epsom Downs

 On 20 May 1863, Lord Clifden faced 30 rivals in the Derby Stakes at Epsom Downs.
 Ridden again by George Fordham, he started the race as the 4/1 favourite.
 Also near the front of the betting were Hospender and Gellie at 9/1 and Macaroni and Saccharometer at 10/1.
-There was a delay to the start of almost one hour after the horses were fifteen minutes late going to post and then there were over thirty false starts.
+There was a delay to the start by almost one hour after the horses were fifteen minutes late going to post and then there were over thirty false starts.
 When they finally got under way, Lord Clifden was positioned in about tenth place by Fordham, as Bright Cloud led the field.
-With one mile still to run Bright Cloud faded and left Donnybrook and Lord Clifden in the lead.
+With one mile still to run, Bright Cloud faded and left Donnybrook and Lord Clifden in the lead.
 The Cloud was in third place until the six-furlong pole, where he swerved and brought down Saccharometer.
 The incident also caused King of the Vale to unseat his rider and almost brought down Fantastic.
 As the horses rounded Tattenham Corner, Lord Clifden had a slight lead over Donnybrook, with Tom Fool lying in third.
-As then entered the finishing straight Donnybrook and Lord Clifden's nearest challengers were Tom Fool and Macaroni.
-Inside the final furlong Macaroni closed down the leader and with Lord Clifden stumbling in the last stride got the better and won by a short-head.
+As they entered the finishing straight, Donnybrook and Lord Clifden's nearest challengers were Tom Fool and Macaroni.
+Inside the final furlong, Macaroni closed down the leader and with Lord Clifden stumbling in the last stride, got the better and won by a short-head.
 Rapid Rhone finished in third place, half a length behind Macaroni and Lord Clifden.
-After the race many people thought that the race was either a dead heat or that Lord Clifden had won.
-The following day Lord Clifden turned out for the Great Surrey Foal Stakes, where his only rival was the French horse Jarnicoton.
+After the race, many people thought that the race was either a dead heat or that Lord Clifden had won.
+The following day, Lord Clifden turned out for the Great Surrey Foal Stakes, where his only rival was the French horse Jarnicoton.
 Lord Clifden led until the final furlong, where he was challenged.
 The pair raced side by side, but Jarnicoton's stirrup broke and Lord Clifden won by a head.